SeaQL/seaql.github.io/Blog/blog/2024-01-23-whats-new-in-seaorm-0.12.x.md

 ## Sponsor

-A big thank to [DigitalOcean](https://www.digitalocean.com/) who sponsored our server hosting, and [JetBrains](https://www.jetbrains.com/) who sponsored our IDE, and every sponsor on [GitHub Sponsor](https://github.com/sponsors/SeaQL)!
+A big thank to [DigitalOcean](https://www.digitalocean.com/) who sponsored our servers, and [JetBrains](https://www.jetbrains.com/) who sponsored our IDE, and every sponsor on [GitHub Sponsor](https://github.com/sponsors/SeaQL)!

 If you feel generous, a small donation will be greatly appreciated, and goes a long way towards sustaining the organization.